 Factors which will dictate the length of the initial detox phase will include the degree and length of dependency as well as the individual’s history of addiction.

 What should you expect after the first week of drug/alcohol rehab?

 After initial drug detox or alcohol detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
 It is important for you to understand why you became addicted in the first place, so you’ll be taking part in group Cognitive Behavioural Therapy or one-on-one counselling.

 Residential programs in Llandaff North and Cardiff are multi-faceted in general, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, And gradually you’ll sense a shift back towards an ordered and structured life.

 You’ll be told the previous evening what the following day’s events and activities are to be.

-Who Is Likely To Benefit From Rehab?
+Who Is Best Suited To Rehab?

 The core of a successful alcohol or drug treatment programme will treat the client as an individual and part of a community of people who have similar issues and share a common goal in making a full recovery.

-What 3 Main Areas Of Life Should I Expect Changes In, After Addiction Rehab?
+In What 3 Areas Of My Life Should I See Noticeable Change, Following Treatment?

 If the underlying work is done, substantial changes could be achieved: